 Amphibians are cold-blooded animals that typically experience an aquatic gill-breathing stage followed by a terrestrial lung-breathing stage.
 Amphibians include frogs, toads, salamanders, and newts.
 Capitol Reef is home to five species of amphibians, all of which are either frogs or toads.
-These animals rely on often sparse desert water and may be seen in or near streams, rivers, springs, tanks, and ephemeral pools, also known as waterpockets.
+These animals rely on often sparse desert water and may be seen in or near streams, rivers, springs, and ephemeral pools, also known as tanks or waterpockets.
 A complete Wildlife Checklist is available for download.

 Great Basin Spadefoot Toad